San Benito County, California: Policing

-The San Benito County Sheriff provides court protection, jail management, and coroner service for the entire county.
+Eric S. Taylor is the 16th elected Sheriff-Coroner-Marshal of San Benito County.
+He was appointed on June 25, 2021, and was elected in June 2022.
+His term began on January 2, 2023.
+The San Benito County Sheriff provides law enforcement services, search and rescue, court security, marshal services, correctional facility operations and coroner service for the entire county.
 It provides patrol and detective services for the unincorporated areas of the county.
 Hollister (the County Seat) has a municipal police department.
+The Sheriff is contracted to provide law enforcement service to the incorporated City of San Juan Bautista.

 Politics

 San Benito is a Democratic-leaning county in Presidential and congressional elections.
 The last Republican to win a majority in the county was George H. W. Bush in 1988.
-San Benito is also considered a bellwether county for California in presidential elections; since 1904 the solitary candidate to carry the state without winning this county has been Harry S. Truman in 1948.
+San Benito is also considered a bellwether county for California in presidential elections; since 1904 the only candidates to carry the state without winning this county have been Franklin D. Roosevelt in 1944 and Harry S. Truman in 1948.
+The county's bellwether status goes beyond presidential politics to ballot initiatives and statewide candidates, as its election results mirror those of the state as a whole, as it straddles the major political fault lines of the state.
 Before 1904, however, it was a solidly Democratic county whilst the state leaned Republican, voting Democratic in every election from its creation in 1876 up to and including 1900, although California only voted Democratic in 1880 and 1892.

-As of May, 2010, the California Secretary of State reports that San Benito County has 34,562 eligible voters.
+As of May 2010, the California Secretary of State reports that San Benito County has 34,562 eligible voters.
 Of those 24,736 (71.57%) are registered voters.
 Of those, 11,959 (48.35%) are registered Democratic, 7,477 (30.23%) are registered Republican, 565 (2.28%)are registered American Independent, and 116 (0.47%) are Green Party.
 The two incorporated municipalities of Hollister and San Juan Bautista have Democratic majorities on their voter rolls, whereas the unincorporated areas of San Benito County have a small Republican plurality in voter registration.